Phil Taylor (American football): Professional career

+Pre-draft

-For his physical abilities, Taylor was projected a safe first-round selection in the 2011 NFL Draft.
-He was drafted 21st overall by the Cleveland Browns.
+For his physical abilities, Taylor was projected a safe first-round selection in the 2011 NFL draft.

+Cleveland Browns

+Taylor was selected 21st overall by the Cleveland Browns.
 Taylor was the highest-selected Baylor defensive tackle since Daryl Gardener in 1996.

-Cleveland Browns

 After a four-day holdout, Taylor signed a four-year contract worth $8.1 million.
 During his rookie season, Taylor started every game and finished the season with 59 tackles, 4 sacks, and a forced fumble.
 Taylor was a major standout in his rookie season, outperforming higher picks of the same position such as Nick Fairley and Corey Liuget.

-In 2011, Taylor enjoyed his best season where he had 59 tackles and four sacks.

 Taylor was also selected to the Pro Football Weekly All-Rookie team of 2011, with teammate Jabaal Sheard.

 On September 1, 2015, the Browns released Taylor.

 Taylor started 42 games for the Cleveland Browns, posting seven sacks and 69 tackles.

 Denver Broncos

 On February 22, 2016, Taylor signed with the Denver Broncos.
-On July 31, 2016 Taylor was placed on Injured reserve due to a knee injury suffered in training camp.
+On July 31, 2016, Taylor was placed on Injured reserve due to a knee injury suffered in training camp.
 He was released on August 10, 2016.